 - 2019 examination date: 9th October 2019

-ESVPS will send regular email reminders of submission dates and details of the final examination.
+ESVPS will send regular email reminders of submission dates and details of the final examination to registered candidates.

 Candidates must inform ESVPS of any change of contact details during the course period.